 The World’s Best Breads (and How to Make Them)

 Breadmaking is one of the oldest traditions in the world.
-In fact, many historians believe that bread has been around for more than 30,000 years.
-And while there are breads in almost every single culture, there are those that deserve more attention than others.
+In fact, many historians believe that bread has been around for over 30,000 years.
+And while there are breads in almost every single culture, some deserve more attention than others.
 After all: "Good bread requires great technique and understanding of the dough, but most importantly patience," says Chef Johnson Yu, bread coordinator and chief instructor at the International Culinary Center.

 In a world where traditional ways of cooking are making a comeback, why not give a shoutout to good, old bread?
-Take a tour of the best breads around the world, while also learning where to get them in the U.S. and learning how to make them from the included bread recipes.
+Take a tour of the best breads around the world, while also learning where to get them in the U.S. and how to make them.

 Pão de Queijo: Brazil